lewishuber63/CST/README.md

 # CST

+CST is a community token experiment deployed on ethereum L2.
+The tesnet deployments can be found here:

+Kovan: 0x37e67e8934Def0351cd3e6400Eab1d1f60dd3440
+STARKNET: tbd

 ## Commune Society Token (CST)

 There exists a vast array of assets in the world which people freely choose as a store of value, a transactional medium, or an investment.
 We believe the Ethereum blockchain is a better technology for transacting, storing, and accounting for these assets.